There is a lot to tell you here so don’t be put off!

 Engine; Volvo Penta MD22A, 59hp

-Propulsion; Saildrive with 3 blade MAXPROP folding propeller.
+Propulsion; Saildrive with 3 blade MAXPROP feathering propeller.

 Rig; Double spreader mast head rigged sloop with retractable inner fore stay and fully battened main sail.